Tomev/qcflow/docs/source/model/models-from-code.rst

         |

-        After logging the model, it can be loaded back into the notebook or any other environment that has access to the MLflow tracking server.
+        After logging the model, it can be loaded back into the notebook or any other environment that has access to the QCFlow tracking server.
         When the model is loaded, the ``calculator.py`` script will be executed along with the ``math_model.py`` script, ensuring that the
         ``add`` function is available for use by the ``ArithmeticModel``'s script's import statement.